sunggyeol/ai-prompt-refiner/CHROME_STORE_PREPARATION.md

 ### 1. Replace Icon Placeholders **CRITICAL**
 You need to create actual PNG icon files to replace the text placeholders:
 - Use any image editing software (Photoshop, GIMP, Canva, etc.)
-- Create icons that represent your extension (suggestion: combination of AI/brain icon + text refinement symbol)
+- Create icons that represent your extension (suggestion: combination of AI/brain icon + text optimization symbol)
 - Ensure they are proper PNG format
 - Required sizes: 16x16, 32x32, 48x48, 128x128 pixels